William Stanford Davis

 William Stanford Davis (born August 7, 1951) is an American actor.
-He is best known for his role as school custodian Mr. Johnson on the ABC sitcom Abbott Elementary (2021–present), for which he earned a nomination for Outstanding Supporting Actor in a Comedy Series at the 54th NAACP Image Awards.
+He is best known for his role as school custodian Mr. Johnson on the ABC sitcom Abbott Elementary (2021–present), for which he earned a nomination for Outstanding Supporting Actor in a Comedy Series at the 54th NAACP Image Awards, an award he later won at the 57th NAACP Image Awards for the same role.

 His career began with a minor role as a custodian on the CBS soap opera The Bold and the Beautiful in 1995 and includes recurring roles on the Showtime television series Ray Donovan and the Apple TV+ television series Swagger.

 Early life

-Davis was born and grew up in The Ville in northern St. Louis, Missouri, where he attended an all-Black elementary school before going to an integrated school in fifth grade.
+Davis was born on August 7, 1951 in The Ville in northern St. Louis, Missouri, where he attended an all-Black elementary school before going to an integrated school in fifth grade.
 After graduating from Northwest High School, he went to Lincoln University, a historically Black university (HBCU) in Jefferson City, Missouri.
 He was inspired to become an actor during high school, when a teacher brought him to see the Negro Ensemble Company perform.
 From high school to college, he was the frontman for the pop and R&B band The Fabulous Paramount Revue, which opened for The O'Jays among other acts before disbanding during the Vietnam War.